LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Methods

-Then we further adopt adversarial learning in our knowledge distillation process to force the model to generate more similar features by the student and teachers.
-Specifically, for the $k$-th block, we learn a discriminator $D_k$ to distinguish the output of teachers from that of the student, which in turn encourages the student to produce more similar output with teachers.
+To enhance the knowledge distillation process, we incorporate adversarial learning, which promotes the generation of similar features by both the student and the teachers.
+This is achieved by introducing a discriminator $D$ for each block.
+The discriminator is responsible for distinguishing between the outputs of the teachers and the student.
+By doing so, the student is encouraged to produce outputs that closely resemble those of the teachers.
 The adversarial loss is defined as:

-where $I_k\sim P_T$ and $I_k\sim P_S$ denote outputs from the $k$-th block of teacher ensembles and the student network, respectively.
-Based on the above definition, we incorporate the dose loss in Eq.~(\ref{eq_dose}), the similarity loss in Eq.~(\ref{eq_sim}) and the adversarial loss in Eq.~(\ref{eq_adv}) into our final loss function of KDA-Net:
+where $I_k\sim P_T$ and $I_k\sim P_S$ denote the outputs from the $k$-th block of the teacher ensembles and the student network, respectively.
+Based on the above definition, we incorporate the dose loss in Eq.~(\ref{eq_dose}), the similarity loss in Eq.~(\ref{eq_sim}), and the adversarial loss in Eq.~(\ref{eq_adv}) into our KDA-Net loss function:

-where $\lambda_1$ and $\lambda_2$ are weighting hyper-parameters which are empirically set to 0.05 and 0.01, respectively, in our experiments.
+where $\lambda_1$ and $\lambda_2$ are weighting hyper-parameters, which are empirically set to 0.05 and 0.01, respectively, in our experiments.